working-group-two/engineering-blog/pages/blog/_posts/2021-08-01-the-specs-behind-the-specs.md

 }
 ```

-In this sequence we can see that many of the falues are optional and
+In this sequence we can see that many of the values are optional and
 some have defaults, only the value `maximumNbOfDigits` is mandatory.

 When the sending side transmits a value of `CollectedDigits` type, the